aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: Where can I compile to Neuron?**

-The one-time compilation step from the standard framework-level model to Inferentia binary may be performed on any EC2 instance or on-premises.
+The one-time compilation step from the standard framework-level model to Inferentia binary may be performed on any EC2 instance or even on-premises.

-We recommend using a high-performance compute server of choice (C5 or z1d instance types), for the fastest compile times and ease-of-use with a prebuilt [DLAMI](https://aws.amazon.com/machine-learning/amis/).
+We recommend using a high-performance compute server of choice (C5 or z1d instance types), for the fastest compile times and ease of use with a prebuilt [DLAMI](https://aws.amazon.com/machine-learning/amis/).
 Developers can also install Neuron in their own environments; this approach may work well for example when building a large fleet for inference, allowing the model creation, training and compilation to be done in the training fleet, with the NEFF files being distributed by a configuration management application to the inference fleet.

 **Q: My current Neural Network is based on FP32, how can I use it with Neuron?**